Updated January 2017

 USAC will issue an FCC Form 486 Urgent Reminder Letter to the applicant if an FCC Form 486 appears to be late based on the Service Start Date reported on the FCC Form 471 and the date of the FCDL.

 USAC issues an FCC Form 486 Urgent Reminder letter to applicants that appear to have missed the deadline to submit and/or certify an FCC Form 486.
-The deadline to file an FCC Form 486 is 120 days after the date of the Funding Commitment Decision Letter or 120 days after the service start date, whichever is later.
+The deadline to file an FCC Form 486 is 120 days after the date of the FCDL or 120 days after the service start date, whichever is later.

 USAC calculates the date to issue this letter based on the Service Start Date reported on the FCC Form 471.
 If your actual Service Start Date is later than the date you reported on FCC Form 471, your deadline may not have passed.
 In this case, you have the responsibility to calculate and meet your actual deadline, as USAC will not issue a second reminder letter.

-Applicants have 20 days from the date of the notification to submit and certify an FCC Form 486 online or on paper with no penalty (if the Service Start Date reported on the FCC Form 471 was the actual Service Start Date).
+Applicants that file their FCC Form 486 in EPC will receive this letter in the EPC News feed and have 15 days from the date of the letter to submit and certify an FCC Form 486 online or on paper with no penalty (if the Service Start Date reported on the FCC Form 471 was the actual Service Start Date).
+Note: For FY2015 and previous years, the letter will be mailed and provides a 20-day grace period (15 days plus 5 days for mailing).

 If you miss this deadline, USAC will adjust your Service Start Date to a date 120 days before the date you certified your form, and your funding commitment may be reduced to reflect the reduction in service time.